 Is Wi-Fi available in the cottages?

-Wi-Fi is not available in the cottages; however, cottage guests are welcome to use the common area in the inn where Wi-Fi is available.
-A password will be provided.
+Wi-Fi is not currently available in the cottages; however, cottage guests are welcome to visit the common area in the Inn where Wi-Fi is available.

 Will my room be serviced during my stay?

-Typically, with respect to your privacy we do not service the rooms or cottages while they are occupied.
-If you are staying longer than two days, you can request we freshen your room while you are out or deliver fresh towels or other items you might require.
-We want to make your stay at Makanda Inn & Cottages is as comfortable as possible, so don’t hesitate to ask what we can do to ensure your stay goes beyond your expectations.
+We do not service the rooms or cottages during your stay.
+If you are staying more than two or three days, you can request we freshen your room while you are out or deliver fresh towels or other items you might require.

 Is firewood available for cottage guests?

-Firewood is available for purchase at $5 per bundle see our packages for details.
+Firewood is available for purchase at $5 per bundle.

 How many beds are in each room?

 All of our accommodations have a king-size bed in each room.
-We currently have eight king-size beds in total on the property.
+We currently have 9 king-size beds in total on the property.
 Our maximum occupancy is two adults per room.
-Exceptions are stated above.

-Can we use the kitchen in the Inn?
+Can Guests use the kitchen at the Inn?